 Measure email marketing success on Mailjet’s Statistics Dashboard.

-With small business marketing tools from Mailjet by Sinch, you can take advantage of being fast and agile while using state-of-the-art software to get the job done.
+With small business marketing tools from Sinch Mailjet, you can take advantage of being fast and agile while using state-of-the-art software to get the job done.

 Email marketing strategies for small businesses